General Headquarters (Pakistan Army): History

-In 1851, the British Army in India made an permanent headquarter in Rawalpindi when James Broun-Ramsay, 1st Marquess of Dalhousie decided to stationed the 53rd Infantry Regiment to protect India from Afghan intervention.
+In 1851, the British Army in India made a permanent headquarter in Rawalpindi when James Broun-Ramsay, 1st Marquess of Dalhousie decided to stationed the 53rd Infantry Regiment to protect India from Afghan intervention.
 In 1854, Robert Milman from the Diocese of Calcutta had built the city's first Garrison Church and a telegraph office.
 It is also the site where Robert Milman is buried following his death in Rawalpindi in 1876.

 On 14 August 1947, Commander-in-Chief of the Pakistan Army General Frank Messervy decided to establish the army headquarters of the Pakistan Army at the Rawalpindi, which was also the headquarter of the Northern Command of the former British Indian Army; Gen. Messervy established it as "GHQ Pakistan", which he derived from GHQ India.
 The Army's GHQ was viewed as a temporary post in Rawalpindi since its where Gen. Messervy was based in.
 Since its establishment, the Army GHQ in Rawalpindi has faced many problems in civil–military relations context and criticism at broader level since the nation's capital was based in Karachi in past, and now in Islamabad.
 Until 2006, the Army GHQ's command post was based in Rawalpindi but later moved to Chaklala, near the vicinities of the PAF Base Chaklala and the JS HQ military headquarters.

 Since 2017, the Pakistan Army has been slowly moving its headquarters to nation's capital, Islamabad to be able to merge with the air force and the navy.